 Toxic chemicals are everywhere nowadays!
-They’re in the food we eat, the water we drink, the air we breathe, the soil, the personal care products we put on our body, the household products we use in our homes, yards and garden, and the environment.
+They’re in the food we eat, the water we drink, the air we breathe, the soil, the personal care products we use and put on our body, the household products we use in our homes, yards and garden, and the environment.

 The obesity epidemic, the rise in autism, autoimmune disease, neurological disorders, cancer, behavioral problems and mental health disorders.
 What’s to blame?
 It’s not our genes.
 Our food, water and air are being systematically poisoned.
 TOXIC CHEMICALS are a huge contributor!

 We’re exposed to more toxic chemicals nowadays in a 30-day period than our grandparents were exposed to in their entire lifetime.
 Couple that with an individual that has impaired methylation; their ability to detox these toxic chemicals is inhibited.